cloudfoundry-incubator/kubecf/doc/bosh-release-development.md

 EOF
 ```

-Then, when running `helm install scf` refer to that image:
+Then, when running `helm install kubecf`, refer to that image:

 ```sh
 helm install ... --set 'operations.custom={nats-dev}'